 My prior post examined a state court case, Ex Parte Parry, which held that the prosecution of the state’s chief executive, Governor Rick Perry, for an official act would violate the separation of powers under that state’s constitution.
-The post argued that the U.S. Supreme Court could adopt a similar separation of powers argument if President Trump were prosecuted, under an obstruction of justice theory, for one of his own official acts (the firing of James Comey).
+The post argued that the U.S. Supreme Court could adopt a similar separation of powers argument if President Trump were prosecuted for obstruction of justice regarding his own official act (the firing of James Comey).
 This post considers a U.S. Supreme Court case that directly deals with the President’s allegedly unlawful firing of a subordinate.
 It establishes his absolute civil immunity for official acts and may also imply his absolute criminal immunity for those acts.

 In Nixon v.
 Fitzgerald, 457 U.S. 731 (1982), an Air Force management analyst, Ernest Fitzgerald, testified in Congress about waste and inefficiencies in his agency.
 Though his testimony had its intended effect — it drew wide public attention — it also put him in the crosshairs of the White House.
 When the Air Force later reorganized internally, it dismissed Fitzgerald, purportedly as part of the reorganization.
 However, Fitzgerald believed that he had been dismissed unlawfully, in retaliation for his congressional testimony.
 He consequently sued several government officials, including President Nixon, against whom he sought damages under a direct Constitutional challenge and under two general federal statutes.